About our staff

 'American Studies in Precarious Times: Reflecting on the Teaching Fellow Experience,' Roundtable with E. James West, Tom Bishop, Rebecca Stone, Kendrick Oliver.
 Journal of American Studies, Vol. 53 (Aug.
 2019), pp. 819-836.

 ‘Hollywood’s southern strategy: portraying white Christianity in late-twentieth century civil rights melodramas.’
-Chapter in Modern Films and the Historical South, Bryan Jack (ed.), University Press of Kentucky, 2019
+Chapter in Southern History on Screen Race and Rights, 1976-2016, Bryan Jack (ed.), University Press of Kentucky, 2019

 '"Men and women of God and goodwill everywhere": Selma and the role of religion in civil rights filmmaking.'
 Chapter in The Shadow of Selma: The Selma Campaign and the Voting Rights Act, 1965-2015, Joe Street & Henry Knight Lozano (eds.), University Press of Florida, 2018.